Best Cocktail Bars in London

 London boasts the world’s most progressive culture of cocktail makers and drinkers.
 Other than shopping and sightseeing, exploring the nightlife and cocktail bar scene can be one of the most fun parts about being in London.
 From secluded and plush drinking dens to high-end hotel bars, you can find a great cocktail just about anywhere in the city.
-Whether you’d like to sip a handcrafted negroni in sumptuous surroundings or grab yourself a brand new creation from the bartender at the little bar down the alley, London’s cocktail scene has something for everyone.
+Whether you’d like to sip a handcrafted negroni in sumptuous surroundings or grab yourself a brand new creation from the bartender at the little bar down the alley, these are the best cocktail bars in London that have something for everyone.

 Artesian Bar at the Langham

 The Langham London is one of London’s most famous hotels, and the bar that sits below it is one of London’s most iconic nightlife hot spots.
 The Artesian Bar at the Langham offers visitors an extensive rum selection, champagne list, and an ever-evolving cocktail menu.
 The sophisticated bar takes influence from traditional Chinese architecture and design which creates an intimate yet community-oriented space.

 McQueen in Shoreditch is the quintessential James Bond bar, with antique aviation decorations, dim lighting, and three distinct rooms that all house a different personality.
 McQueen has often been referred to as ‘London’s Best Club’ for their sophistication and attention to detail.
 Comfortable booths and a full bar menu create the perfect night-out atmosphere, and you don’t even need to be 007 to enjoy it.